 ECS support is only for individuals who wish to reside in private homes.
 One cannot reside in assisted living or a nursing home and receive this support.

-The Minnesota Department of Human Services administers the ECS program, offering qualified applicants, as of 2020, up to $424 a month (over $5,000 / year) towards essential services, such as home meal delivery, homemaker services, and adult day care.
+The Minnesota Department of Human Services administers the ECS program, offering qualified applicants, as of 2022, up to $466 a month toward essential services, such as home meal delivery, homemaker services, and adult day care.

 To receive ECS support, applicants must meet several different eligibility criteria.

 Age – applicants must be at least 65 years of age.

 Location – applicants must be Minnesota residents.
 In addition, they must reside in (or be moving to) a private home.
 Residents in assisted living (board and care homes) or nursing homes are not eligible.

 Functional Requirements – applicants must require at least one of the services provided under this program (see below) such as adult day care or chore services.
 However, candidates’ needs cannot be so severe that full-time nursing home level care is necessary.

 Financial Status – Financial eligibility criteria changes annually, but as mentioned previously, applicants cannot be financially eligible for Minnesota Medicaid.
 As of 2022, in order for an applicant to be considered financially eligible for the Essential Community Supports program, their combined income and assets must be less than the cost of 135 days of nursing home care.
 However, to be eligible for services, an individual must have income and assets under this amount, yet have income greater than $1,359 / month ($16,308 / year) or assets greater than $3,000.
 Individuals who have income equal to or less than $1,359 / month and assets equal to or less than $3,000 are not eligible for this program.
 Persons with income and assets under these limits should be eligible for similar services through Minnesota Medicaid.